erickrr-bd/Tekium-Winlogbeat-Update-Script/README.md

 [https://www.elastic.co/es/beats/winlogbeat](https://www.elastic.co/guide/en/beats/winlogbeat/current/_winlogbeat_overview.html)

-It's a tool that updates the version of the Winlogbeat agent (Elastic) on Windows systems through the domain controller.
+It's a tool that installs/updates the Winlogbeat agent (Elastic) on Windows systems through the domain controller and WinRM.

 Born from the need to have a tool that is easy to run and use.
-Ideal if the automated and massive update of Winlogbeat is required in your organization.
+Ideal if the automated and massive installation/update of Winlogbeat is required in your organization.

 # Characteristics
-- Remote update via domain controller
+- Remote installation/update via domain controller and WinRM
-- If the service doesn't exist, create it (Winlogbeat installation)
-- Generate a log file with the update process described
+- Generate a log file with the process

 # Requirements
-- Access to the domain controller.
+- Domain Controller server (DC)
 - PowerShell (A recent version is recommended)
 - PowerShell Console (Executed with administrator permissions)
 - Script execution enabled (Otherwise, run `Set-ExecutionPolicy Unrestricted`)
-- WinRM service enabled
+- WinRM service enabled (DC and clients)
-- Port 5985 open
+- Port 5985 open (DC and clients)

 # Running

 ```
-usage: ./Tekium_Winlogbeat_Updgrade_Script.ps1 [-hosts_file_name]
+usage: ./Tekium_Winlogbeat_Updgrade_Script.ps1 [-hosts_file]

 optional arguments:
-  -hosts_file_name       Hostnames file name (default: hosts_update.txt)
+  -hosts_file       Hostnames file name (default: hosts_update.txt)
 ```

 By default, the script takes the hostnames from the "hosts_update.txt" file.
-Both the Winlogbeat folder and the file with the hostnames must be at the same directory level as the update script.
+Both the Winlogbeat folder and the file with the hostnames must be at the same directory level as the script.

-This can be changed using the parameter: "hosts_file_name", where the name of the file from which the hostnames are read is indicated.
+This can be changed using the parameter: "hosts_file", where the name of the file or path from which the hostnames are read is indicated.

 For example:

-`.\Tekium_Winlogbeat_Updgrade_Script.ps1 -hosts_file_name “archivo_hostnames.txt"`
+`.\Tekium_Winlogbeat_Updgrade_Script.ps1 -hosts_file “archivo_hostnames.txt"`

 The structure of the file with the hostsnames must be the following.
 It is recommended to use hostnames instead of IP addresses, this way you avoid entering authentication credentials.